Google, hit with record $5 billion EU antitrust fine, to appeal

-BRUSSELS (Reuters) - EU antitrust regulators hit Google with a record 4.34 billion euro ($5 billion) fine on Wednesday for using its Android mobile operating system to squeeze out rivals, and Google said it would appeal.
+BRUSSELS (Reuters) - EU antitrust regulators hit Google with a record 4.34 billion euro ($5 billion) fine on Wednesday and ordered it to stop using its Android mobile operating system to block rivals, a ruling which the U.S. tech company said it would appeal.

-The penalty is nearly double the previous record of 2.4 billion euros which the U.S. tech company was ordered to pay last year over its online shopping search service.
+The penalty is nearly double the previous record of 2.4 billion euros which the company was ordered to pay last year over its online shopping search service.

-It represents just over two weeks of revenue for Google parent Alphabet Inc. and would scarcely dent its cash reserves of $102.9 billion.
+It represents just over two weeks of revenue for Google parent Alphabet Inc and would scarcely dent its cash reserves of $102.9 billion.
 But it could add to a brewing trade war between Brussels and Washington.

-EU antitrust chief Margrethe Vestager said she very much liked the United States, countering a reported remark by President Donald Trump that she “hated” the country.
+Alphabet said in a regulatory filing it would accrue the fine in the second quarter of 2018.

-“But the fact is that this has nothing to do with how I feel.
-Nothing whatsoever.
-Just as enforcing competition law, we do it in the world, but we do not do it in the political context,” she said.
+Google Chief Executive Sundar Pichai warned that the Android business model of not charging for use of the technology or having a tightly controlled distribution model like rival Apple Inc may change as a result of the EU ruling.

-Google’s parent company Alphabet said in a regulatory filing it would accrue the fine in the second quarter of 2018.
+“We are concerned that today’s decision will upset the careful balance that we have struck with Android, and that it sends a troubling signal in favor of proprietary systems over open platforms,” Pichai said in a blog.

-“We are concerned that today’s decision will upset the careful balance that we have struck with Android, and that it sends a troubling signal in favour of proprietary systems over open platforms,” Google CEO Sundar Pichai said in a blog.
+EU antitrust chief Margrethe Vestager’s boss, Commission President Jean-Claude Juncker, is due to meet Trump at the White House next Wednesday in an effort to avert threatened new tariffs on EU cars amid Trump’s complaints over the U.S. trade deficit.

-Vestager’s boss, Commission President Jean-Claude Juncker, is due to meet Trump at the White House next Wednesday in an effort to avert threatened new tariffs on EU cars amid Trump’s complaints over the U.S. trade deficit.
+Vestager also ordered Google to halt anti-competitive practices with smartphone makers and telecoms providers within 90 days or face additional penalties of up to 5 percent of parent Alphabet’s average daily worldwide turnover.

-Vestager also ordered Google to halt anti-competitive practices in contractual deals with smartphone makers and telecoms providers within 90 days or face additional penalties of up to 5 percent of parent Alphabet’s average daily worldwide turnover.
+The illegal behavior dating back to 2011 includes forcing manufacturers to pre-install Google Search and its Chrome browser together with its Play Store of apps on their devices, paying them to pre-install only Google Search and blocking them from using rival Android systems.

 “Google has used Android as a vehicle to cement the dominance of its search engine.
-These practices have denied rivals the chance to innovate and compete on the merits.
-They have denied European consumers the benefits of effective competition in the important mobile sphere,” Vestager said.
+These practices have denied rivals the chance to innovate and compete on the merits,” Vestager said.

 Asked whether breaking up Google would solve the issue, a call made by a number of Google foes, she said she was not sure that was the solution.